bayan-alkhatib/data-structures-and-algorithms-401/data-structures/linked_list/README.md

 # Challenge

-to build linked list dataa structure and add insert, include and str methods to it Approach & Efficiency approach was subsitution between head and next, big O (1)
+to build linked list dataa structure and add insert, include and str methods to it

+# Approach & Efficiency
+- insert: time O(1) space O(1)
+- include: time O(n) space O(1)
+- str: time O(n) space O(1)

 # API

-insert: Adds a node of a value to the head of LL include: Return T/F if value is in the linked list or not str: print linked list values
+- insert: Adds a node of a value to the head of LL
+- include: Return T/F if value is in the linked list or not
+-  str: print linked list values